Director of Institutional Equity and Inclusion and Title IX Coordinator (#707)

 - Insure institutional compliance with current federal, state, and local regulations.

 - Work collaboratively with various campus officials on tracking and reporting.

 - Communicate effectively with various campus constituencies in a way that demonstrates Marywood’s core values.

 The successful candidate will provide evidence of these required skills and experiences:

-- Experience in Title IX compliance, and implementation of processes that support equity and inclusion as the underlying intent.
+- Experience with processes that support equity and inclusion.

-- Successful track record of leading projects as an innovative change agent.
+- Leading projects as an innovative change agent.

 - Communication skills that solve problems by building consensus and use of negotiation/mediation; as well as the ability to effectively communicate across differences.

-- Commitment to the use of evidence-based best practices related to equity, inclusion, justice, and inter-cultural competencies.
+- Commitment to the use of evidence-based best practices related to equity, inclusion, social justice, and intercultural competencies.

 - Knowledge of and behaviors exhibited that are aligned with an understanding of intersectionality.